shawnweeks/docker-denodo/README.md

     ```shell
     docker build -t denodo:7.0-express .
     ```
-3. Create Self Signed Keystore
+3. Create Self Signed Keystore.
+To be able to use this you will need to set your program to trust it.
+For testing purposes I suggest you avoid it but removing the lines begining with "-e" from the step 4.
     ```shell
     keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass changeit -keypass changeit -validity 360 -keysize 2048
     ```